Jane Fonda: Opposition to the Iraq War

-Fonda argued that the military campaign in Iraq would turn people all over the world against America, and asserted that a global hatred of America would result in more terrorist attacks in the aftermath of the war.
-In July 2005, Fonda announced plans to make an anti-war bus tour in March 2006 with her daughter and several families of military veterans, saying that some war veterans she had met while on her book tour had urged her to speak out against the Iraq War.
+Fonda argued that the Iraq War would turn people all over the world against America, and asserted that a global hatred of America would result in more terrorist attacks in the aftermath of the war.
+In July 2005, Fonda planned an anti-war bus tour in March 2006 with her daughter and several families of military veterans, saying that some war veterans she had met while on her book tour had urged her to speak out against the Iraq War.
 She later canceled the tour due to concerns that she would divert attention from Cindy Sheehan's activism.

 In September 2005, Fonda was scheduled to join British politician and anti-war activist George Galloway at two stops on his U.S. book tour—Chicago, and Madison, Wisconsin.
 She canceled her appearances at the last minute, citing instructions from her doctors to avoid travel following recent hip surgery.
 On January 27, 2007, Fonda participated in an anti-war rally and march held on the National Mall in Washington, D.C., declaring that "silence is no longer an option".
 She spoke at an anti-war rally earlier that day at the Navy Memorial, where members of the organization Free Republic picketed in a counter protest.

 Fonda and Kerry

 In the 2004 presidential election, her name was used as a disparaging epithet against John Kerry, a former VVAW leader, who was then the Democratic Party presidential candidate.
-Republican National Committee Chairman Ed Gillespie called Kerry a "Jane Fonda Democrat."
+Republican National Committee Chairman Ed Gillespie called Kerry a "Jane Fonda Democrat".
 Kerry's opponents also circulated a photograph showing Fonda and Kerry in the same large crowd at a 1970 anti-war rally, though they sat several rows apart.
 A faked composite photograph, which gave a false impression that the two had shared a speaker's platform, was also circulated.